MA Senate Votes 38 to 2 to Reduce Plastic Waste

 • Establishing a commission on extended producer responsibility

-During the floor debate, conservatives of both parties, led by Bruce Tarr (R-Gloucester), sought to make the plastic bag fee optional for retailers.
+During the floor debate, conservatives of both parties, led by Bruce Tarr (R-Gloucester), sought to make the bag fee optional for retailers.
 That amendment failed 8 to 30, with Barry Finegold (D-Andover), Mark Montigny (D-New Bedford), Michael Moore (D-Auburn), and John Velis (D-Westfield) joining the chamber’s four Republicans.